- Introduction

 - What is OpenBioMaps?

-- How can I create a new database?
+- How can I create/find a new database-project?

 - How can I upload data?

-- How can I sign up for OpenBioMaps?
+- How can I sign up for an OpenBioMaps project?

 - Is there a programmable interface for developers?